 • Using wipes: Using wet wipes rather than toilet paper can reduce friction and cause less irritation in the affected area.

-• Stool softeners: The National Institute of Diabetes and Digestive and Kidney Diseases recommends taking a stool softener or fiber supplement to treat hemorrhoids at home.
+• Stool softeners: The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) recommends taking a stool softener or fiber supplement to help manage hemorrhoids at home.
 This makes it easier to pass a stool, which reduces irritation.

-It is not always possible to prevent hemorrhoids, but the following tips can reduce the risk:
+It is not always possible to prevent hemorrhoids.
+However, the following tips may help reduce the risk:

-• Eating high fiber foods: Examples include broccoli, bran flakes, whole-wheat pasta, and oatmeal.
-A high fiber diet helps keep bowel movements regular.
+• Eating high fiber foods: Eating high fiber foods can help prevent constipation and keep bowels moving regularly.
+Examples of high fiber foods include broccoli, bran flakes, whole-wheat pasta, and oatmeal.

-• Drinking plenty of water: Keeping hydrated can help to reduce constipation.
+• Drinking plenty of fluids: Keeping hydrated can help to reduce constipation.

-Thrombosed hemorrhoids can be itchy, painful, and uncomfortable if left untreated, but symptoms can often be relieved using home remedies.
+Thrombosed hemorrhoids can be itchy, painful, and uncomfortable if left untreated.
+However, symptoms can often be relieved using home remedies.

 Where this is not the case, there are some medical treatments available.
-Rarely, a person may require surgery with general anesthetic.
+Sometimes, a person may require surgery to remove the hemorrhoids.

 Treatments for hemorrhoids are usually effective.
-If a person experiences recurrent hemorrhoids, it is essential that they discuss this with their doctor.
+If a person experiences recurrent hemorrhoids, it is important to discuss this with a healthcare professional.